hpdobrica/digital-garden-public/How to make a Linux Host act as a Router.md

 ```

 Doing this is just half of the solution though.
-The problem now is that even though two networks are connected via host `B`, host `B` won't forward packets between it's `eth0` and `eth1` by default. is a security consideration in [[Public/Linux Networking]], because allowing packet forwarding from one interface to another can accidentally expose your private network to the public.
+The problem now is that even though two networks are connected via host `B`, host `B` won't forward packets between it's `eth0` and `eth1` by default. is a security consideration in [[Linux Networking]], because allowing packet forwarding from one interface to another can accidentally expose your private network to the public.

 In order to allow packet forwarding like this, you need to manually enable it.
 Whether a host can forward packets between interfaces is governed by the file `/proc/sys/net/ipv4/ip_forward`: